WHY IS A HIGH BRIGHT LCD DISPLAY VIEWABLE OUTDOORS?

 For an LCD to be viewable outdoors in a bright environment, it needs to be high bright.
-The LCD TV in your house is only designed for indoor viewing.
+LCD TVs used in your home are for indoor viewing.
 If you move it outside it will look washed out and images will be difficult to distinguish.
 Not what you want for digital signage displaying advertising or other public content.

-Brightness is measured in the unit cd/m2 (candelas per meter squared), also known as “nits”.
+The unit cd/m2 (candelas per meter squared) measures brightness, also known as “nits”.
 Your TV at home will be somewhere between 300 and 400 nits.
 For a LCD to be clearly viewable in an outdoor environment, it needs to be between 1500 and 2000 nits depending on the size and positioning of the display.
 In the picture below you can clearly see the difference between a standard brightness and high bright LCD.
 On the left is a standard TV display (350nits), on the right is a Metrospec X47i display (2000nits).

 Picture: (left) 350nit CHEMI LCD (right) 2000nit Metrospec X47i High Bright LCD outside in full sunlight.